 What is Dual Enrollment?

-Dual enrollment allows high school students to take college classes at their high schools during the school day.
+Dual enrollment gives high school students the opportunity to take college courses at their high school during the school day.
 Students get credit for both a high school course and the college course—that’s why it’s called dual enrollment.

 Dual Enrollment Goals

 - Increase high school students' awareness of diverse types of majors and careers.